-H 1

-Although there is interest in the Cedartown housing market, demand is high and there is an overall housing shortage, lack of variety in the housing options, and a lack of infill or buildable lots slows housing development.

-- a.
-Plan and solicit annexation of land for residential growth - b.
-Assess infrastructure needs in potential new residential areas
+CODE: ISSUE: H 1 Although there is interest in the Cedartown housing market, demand is high and there is an overall housing shortage, lack of variety in the housing options, and a lack of infill or buildable lots slows housing development.
+The need or opportunity is to: a.
+Plan and solicit annexation of land for residential growthb.
+Assess infrastructure needs in potential new residential areas ISSUE: H 2 There are dilapidated and substandard homes in city which could be rehabilitated to become available housing stock, and larger buildings that could be apartments.

-H2 The

-There are dilapidated and substandard homes in city which could be rehabilitated to become available housing stock, and larger buildings that could be apartments.
 Absentee landowners are also an issue.

-- a.
-Continue to enforce nuisance ordinance to deal with dilapidated and substandard housing stock - b.
-Establish and maintain a joint countywide land bank public authority to efficiently acquire, hold, and manage and develop tax foreclosed and abandoned property

-Safe and well-maintained affordable housing is needed

-Work with Cedartown Housing Authority and NWG Housing Authority to plan and carry out projects using existing federal funds.
+The need or opportunity is to: a.
+Continue to enforce nuisance ordinance to deal with dilapidated and substandard housing stock b.
+Establish and maintain a joint countywide land bank public authority to efficiently acquire, hold, and manage and develop tax foreclosed and abandoned property ISSUE: H3 Safe and well-maintained affordable housing is needed The need or opportunity is to: Work with Cedartown Housing Authority and NWG Housing Authority to plan and carry out projects using existing federal funds.